dotaheor/unify-Go-builtin-and-custom-generics/README.md

 ### Remaining problems

-The above efforts don't unify the `new` and `make` builtin functions well.
+The above efforts don't unify the `new` and `make` builtin generic functions well.